sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 ## Rotation of keys

 Implementing a VPN , while the best of solutions, is not trivial.
 The network topology must be designed to support VPN and network rules must be applied to the Azure Storage accounts and Comos accounts so that any access outside of the specified VNETs is prohibited.
 Rotation of keys is a fairly straightfoward approach.
-How does it help?
-I could not find a response better than Google's documentation that can be found [here](https://cloud.google.com/kms/docs/key-rotation).
-Regular key rotation significantly limits your company's exposure in the event that a Storage account or Cosmos account key is breached.
+How does it help? .
+Regular key rotation significantly limits your company's exposure in the unexpected event that a Storage account or CosmosDB account key were to fall in the hands of an attacker.

 ---

 # What is the idea behind key rotation?
+The workflow is as follows:
 - Both Storage accounts and CosmosDB accounts come with a pair of keys.
 (Named as Primary/Secondary in case of CosmosDB, Key1/Key2 in case of Storage account)
-- Your application configuration is wired up with the *Primary key* (as an example)
+- Your application configuration is wired up with the *Primary key* (as an example, could have been *Secondary key*)
-- You want to rotate the keys
+- You want to rotate the keys every N days
 - Generate a new *Secondary key* by using the Portal/CLI/PowerShell.
 You selected *Secondary key* because the *Primary key* was active.
 - Update the application configuration so that it is now wired up with the *Secondary key*
 - Important - You will regenerate the key which is not currently being used by the application configuration.
 You do not want to disrupt any code which is inflight.